 Your training is year-round and combines trail and road running.
 Before we go on, it is worth mentioning…

 - Trail running is more demanding than road running because of the hills and uneven terrain – making it necessary to run slower.

-- Sometimes the trails are technical, slippery, rocky, loose.
-So it is best to stay alert and keep your eye on the ground (and not your watch!).
+- Sometimes the trails are technical, slippery, rocky, and loose.
+So it is best to stay alert and keep your eye on the ground (not your sports watch!).

 - Speaking of…seeing your pace on a GPS watch is handy.
-However, if the path you are running is demanding, you are better off training with your heart rate training zones.
+However, if your path is hilly and technical, you are better off training with your heart rate training zones.

 Transition your running to any trail surface